iMotorist/imotorist-mobile-app-police/README.md

 # imotorist-mobile-app-police
-On the spot, traffic offence reporting system for Police Officers testing slack
+On the spot, traffic offence reporting system for Police Officers